gavargas22/SandStorm1/README.md

 - [ ] Writing CSV file with at timestamp, location, altitude.

 - [ ] Wireless transmission of low resolution image.

+- [ ] Create Commander application on Windows